valnity98/Zumo328PControl/README.md

 ### Example

-If the motor is running at 1000 RPM, the encoder count frequency would be:
+For a motor running at 200 RPM, the encoder count frequency would be:

 \[
-f_{enc} = \frac{1000 \times 909.7}{60} = 15161.67 \, \text{counts/s}
+f_{enc} = \frac{200 \times 909.7}{60} \approx 3032.33 \, \text{counts/s}
 \]

 ## 2. Speed Calculation (Linear Speed)

-To calculate the linear speed of a robot or vehicle, you need to convert the number of rotations of the drive sprockets into linear motion.
+To calculate the linear speed of the robot, you need to convert the number of rotations of the drive sprockets into linear motion.
 This can be done if you know the radius of the wheels.

 The formula to calculate the linear speed \( v \) is: